Hirohamada33/knowledge-basement/Dream maker garage/Reinforcement Learning/Introduction to reinforcement learning.md

 Two scenarios where RL is particular powerful:
 1. No examples of **desired behavior** (e.g. because the goal is to go beyond human performance or there is no existing data for a task)
 2. Enormous search or optimization problem with **delayed outcomes**

+There are some scenarios for reinforcement learning application:
+- Fly stunt manoeuvres in a helicopter
+- Defeat the world champion at Backgammon Manage an investment portfolio
+- Control a power station
+- Make a humanoid robot walk
+- Play many different Atari games better than humans

+##### Rewards
+A reward $R_t$ is a scalar feedback signal, it indicates how well agent is doing at step $t$.
+The agent’s job is to maximise cumulative reward.
+A very important assumption (Reward Hypothesis) is that:
+All goals can be described by the maximisation of expected cumulative reward.

+##### Agent
+At each step t the agent:
+1. Executes action $A_t$
+2. Receives observation $O_t$
+3. Receives scalar reward $R_t$

+The environment:
+1. Receives action $A_t$
+2. Emits observation $O_{t+1}$
+3. Emits scalar reward $R_{t+1}$

+$t$ increments at env. step

 ##### Markov assumption